Jc-alt logo

 partitionIndex += 1

-# swap pivot to its final correct partitioned index
+# set pivot to correct partitioned index,

 unique[partitionIndex], unique[right] = unique[right], unique[partitionIndex]